 You should consult with your advisor about the membership of your thesis committee beginning in your first year of studies.
-The thesis committee must have at least three members including two members of the faculty of the School of Biological Sciences and at least one member from outside the School of Biological Sciences.
+For PhD students, the thesis committee must have five members, including three members of the academic faculty of the School of Biological Sciences and at least one member from outside the School of Biological Sciences.
+For MS Biology with thesis students, the thesis committee must have at least three members including two members of the faculty of the School of Biological Sciences.
+The school of Biological Sciences and at least one member from outside the School of Biological Sciences.
 The composition of your committee may change as your studies progress, and it is very common to add members to your committee as you carry out your research.
 Thesis advisory committees must be approved by the Graduate Committee.

 The thesis committee's role is to advise you on all aspects of your graduate studies and will have primary responsibility for evaluating your work and your thesis.
 Your first committee meeting must occur before the end of your 12th month in the program and annually thereafter.
 Your preliminary program of study must be discussed and approved at your first meeting with your thesis committee.
-For School of Biological Sciences degree programs, the thesis committee must be approved by the School's Graduate Committee.
+For the School of Biological Sciences degree programs, the thesis committee must be approved by the School's Graduate Committee.